bwilczek/blog/_posts/2024-10-16-http_communication_stubbing_in_e2e_tests.md

 ```

 After the mode has been set Hoverfly is ready to record the traffic going through it.
-It's time to let the apps under test perform their requests and be recorded.
+It's time to let the apps under test perform their requests and let Hoverfly record them.
-Typically app user (or acceptance tester, so most like you, dear reader) will just click through the functionality in question.
+Typically app user (or acceptance tester, so most like you, dear reader) will just one the app UI and click through the functionality in question.

 When the scenario is completed it's time to save the recorded traffic to a file, so that it could be reused in the future.
-This can be achived it two ways.
+This can be achieved it two ways.

 Using CURL and REST API:
 ```sh